srikanth-lingala/zip4j/README.md

 a lot more easier.
 No more clunky boiler plate code with input streams and output streams.
 As you can see in the usage section below, working with zip files can now even be a single line of code, compared to [this][5].
 I mean no offense to the Java's in-built zip support.
-In fact, this library depends on Java's in-built zip code and it would have been significantly more complicated if I had to write compression logic as well.
+In fact, this library depends on Java's in-built zip code and it would have been significantly more ~~complicated~~ challenging if I had to write compression logic as well.
 But lets be honest, working with zip files or streams can be a lot of boiler plate code.
-The main goal of this library is to provide a simple api for all usual actions of a zip file or streams by doing the heavy lifting within the library and not have developers worry about having to deal with streams, etc. Apart from usability, other important goal of this library is to provide support for as many zip features as possible.
-Below are some of the most important features of Zip4j
+The main goal of this library is to provide a simple api for all usual actions of a zip file or streams by doing the heavy lifting within the library and not have developers worry about having to deal with streams, etc. Apart from usability, other important goal of this library is to provide support for as many zip features as possible, which brings me to:

 ## Features
 ~~~
  * Create, Add, Extract, Update, Remove files from a Zip file
+ * Support for streams (ZipInputStream and ZipOutputStream)
- * Read/Write password protected Zip files
+ * Read/Write password protected Zip files and streams
  * Support for both AES and Zip-Standard encryption methods
  * Support for Zip64 format
  * Store (No Compression) and Deflate compression method
  * Create or extract files from Split Zip files (Ex: z01, z02,...zip)
- * Support for Unicode file names
+ * Support for Unicode file names and comments in zip
- * Support for streams (ZipInputStream and ZipOutputStream)
  * Progress Monitor - for integration into apps and user facing applications
 ~~~

 ## Background

 Zip4j was started by me (Srikanth Reddy Lingala) back in 2008/2009, when I realized the lack of support for majority of zip format features in Java.
-And also working with zip files was, as mentioned several times above, is a lot of boiler plate code, having to deal with streams (worse still, it was back in the days when there was no try-with-resources in java).
+And also working with zip files was, as mentioned several times above, a lot of boiler plate code, having to deal with streams (worse still, it was back in the days when there was no try-with-resources in java).
 There was also no comprehensive library which supports zip features.
 So, I decided to write one, and approximately after a year, the first version was out.
 The response was truly overwhelming, and I got a lot of support right from the next day of release.
 It was not put on github as git/github was not as popular as it is now.
-Code was hosted on my website, as guess what, a zip file :).
+Code was hosted on my website, as, guess what, a zip file :).
 And unfortunately, after a year or two after the initial release, life got busy and I was not able to support Zip4j as much as I wanted to.
 But the overwhelming encouragement I got over the years made me start working on Zip4j once again, and makes me support Zip4j as much as I can.